Israeli defense minister warns an attack on Iran would be 'lethal' and 'surprising'

 Fadel Naeem, the director of Al-Ahly Hospital in Gaza City, said it had received dozens of wounded people and bodies from the north.
 “We declared a state of emergency, suspended scheduled surgeries, and discharged patients whose conditions are stable," he told AP in a text message.

-Israel’s offensive has gutted Gaza’s health sector, forcing most of its hospitals to shut down and leaving the rest only partially functioning.
+Israel’s offensive has gutted Gaza’s health sector, forcing most hospitals to shut down and leaving the rest only partially functioning.

 Naeem said three hospitals farther north — Kamal Adwan, Awda and the Indonesian Hospital - have become almost inaccessible because of the fighting.
 The Gaza Health Ministry says the Israeli army has ordered all three to evacuate staff and patients.
 Meanwhile, no humanitarian aid has entered the north since Oct.
 1, according to U.N. data.